 Title: Academic Advisor

-Tell us about yourself.
-My role is to support students with formulating academic goals, selecting courses and understanding degree requirements.
+About me: My role is to support students with formulating academic goals, selecting courses and understanding degree requirements.
 I also help students navigate their options when challenges arise that may impact a student’s academic performance.
 I did my undergrad in Psychology and Theatre, have my teaching degree and recently finished my Masters in Education.
-I'm passionate about helping student navigate the university so that they have the resources and support to succeed!
+I'm passionate about helping student navigate the university, so that they have the resources and support to succeed!

-Why are you interested in being a staff advisor/faculty advisor for FLCs?
-I think FLC is an amazing way to form community at U of T. It's a great space to meet people and learn from each other.
+Why FLCs?
+I think FLCs are an amazing way to form community at U of T. It's a great space to meet people and learn from each other.
 The peer mentors are excellent resources of knowledge!

 College: Woodsworth College